Thomas Baruzzi

 - (Forthcoming) Magpie Syndrome [Children's Picture Book]

-- (Forthcoming) Born of Sin: A Filial Epistolary [Memoir/Historical Fiction/Biblical Exegesis]
+- (Forthcoming) Book of Thomas: A Filial Epistolary [Memoir and Biblical Exegesis]

 Responsibilities & affiliations